Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 You get the gist.
 Get them talking about something outside of work to start off the conversation.
 You’ll help them feel more comfortable and the conversation should flow more effortlessly after this.

-Tip to Build Rapport Immediately
+Call Template to Build Rapport

 This will help to spark a connection right from the get-go and show you’ve done your research.

-They’re likely to have a more positive impression of you when you start the conversation on a high note (because who doesn’t enjoy some flattery).
+They’re likely to have a more positive impression of you when you start the conversation on a high note (because who doesn’t enjoy some flattery?).

 2. Inflect Your Tone